davidbailey/tum/handbook/Public Transportation/README.md

 ### Scheduling

 * Trip Building
-  * Compute the necessary headway
+  * Compute the necessary headway: based on demand or policy
   * Compute the travel time, terminal time, cycle time, and number of vehicles needed
   * Create the timetable
 * Block Building: assign Transport Units to depot